medic/medic-docs/configuration/developing-community-health-applications.md

 #### Troubleshooting
 1. Cannot see tasks: Makes sure in the Admin Console that the user is an offline user that is "restricted to their place".
-1. Tasks is not clearing: Make sure the the code that generates the task is immutable, and that the resolved condition is correct.

 #### Build